mjub/transformer-from-scratch/README.md

 I computed the CMS for each layer and head of `nlab-gpt-medium-8.7M` through 55 checkpoints, at different stages of its training.
 For each checkpoint, I sampled 480 sequences of 512 tokens from the validation dataset, each containing at least two pairs of matching `\begin` and `\end`.

-I kept the maximum CMS over all heads for each layer and subtracted the median CMS to estimate how specifically the maximum head is activated in a layer compared to the other heads.
+I kept the maximum CMS over all heads for each layer and subtracted the median CMS.
+This gap measures how much a layer relies on a single specialized head rather than diffuse attention.
 The results are plotted below:

 ![](assets/cms-gap-nlab-gpt-medium-8.7M.png)

+_Early spikes likely reflect unstable, transient heuristics that later disappear_

 We see that at the beginning of training, Layer 4 briefly spikes before collapsing for good.
 On the other hand, Layer 3 gradually increases to the point of maintaining a consistently large distance with all the other layers starting from step 15,000.